Skip to content

 Finding free shows

-In all cases, be warned that "free" doesn't necessarily mean "unticketed".
+Outside of PBH's Free Fringe and the Free Festival, be warned that "free" doesn't necessarily mean "unticketed".
 Check the Fringe programme carefully; you may still have to go along to the box office to get a ticket, even if no money changes hands.